Why Garrett College?

 - groundbreaking scholarship opportunities

-- competitive NJCAA Division II and II athletic teams
+- competitive NJCAA Division II and III athletic teams

 - on-campus residence halls